Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Experiments

-\myparagraph{Runtime Analysis} Fig.~\ref{fig:runtime_vs_metrics} shows a runtime analysis using the same setting as in \cref{tab:imagenet_low_data_results}.
-As HCEP's beam width increases from $1$ to $32$, HCEP achieves stronger support precision with a modest runtime overhead, achieved by parallelizing the beam search hypotheses on GPU.
+\myparagraph{Runtime Analysis} \Cref{fig:runtime_vs_metrics} reports a runtime analysis using the same setting as \Cref{fig:imagenet_low_data_results}.
+As \ours{}'s beam width increases from $1$ to $32$, support precision improves with only a modest runtime overhead, enabled by parallelizing the beam-search hypotheses on GPU.